We celebrate rural, regional and remote screen stories.

 The festival opens with a Welcome To Country, an introduction from Mahamati, Festival Director and guests, followed by several short films and a Filmmakers Q&A session

-A full day of screenings will be held on Saturday starting at 10am, with a selection of film genres and another informative Filmmakers Q&A session.
+A full day of screenings will be held on Saturday starting at 09.45am, with a performance from the Yaala Girls singing in language, followed by a selection of film genres and another informative Filmmakers Q&A session.

-More films screen between a lunch break at 1pm and a dinner break at 5pm before the awards ceremony at 6pm
+More films screen between a lunch break at 1pm and networking at 5.40pm before the awards ceremony at 6.25pm

 See the full festival program below